VictorAlx23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. "\"(Ôo)'" - Write a script that displays a confused smiley "(Ôo)'.
 The back slash is called escape character which prevents the next character from being interpreted as a special character
 3. tail -n 10 /etc/passwd: Display the last 10 lines of /etc/passwd
 4. head -n 10 /etc/passwd: Display the first 10 lines of /etc/passwd
+5. cat filename | head -3 | tail -1 : print the third lind of the file